Emergency Kinship Placement in Colorado: What Happens When a Relative's Child Is Removed

 What to Do Right Now

-If a relative's child has just been removed and you are reading this in the first hours or days, the most important thing you can do is contact your county DHS office today and identify yourself as a relative willing to care for the child.
-The sooner you make that contact, the sooner the county can begin the provisional assessment.
-Every day matters — not in a bureaucratic sense, but in the very real sense that a child is waiting for someone to say yes.
+If a relative's child has just been removed and you are reading this in the first hours or days, contact your county DHS office today and identify yourself as a relative willing to care for the child.
+Ask whether provisional placement is available and what the immediate safety and background-check steps are.

 Get Your Free Colorado Foster Care Quick-Start Checklist